RPGroup-PBoC/fit_seq/code/processing/growth_curves_plate_reader/20200716_r1_tetracycline_growth/README.md

 4. The plate was placed in a Biotek Gen5 plate reader and grown at 37ºC, shaking in a linear mode at the fastest speed.
 OD600 and YFP Measurements were taken every 25 minutes for approximately 24 hours.

+## Conclusions

+Conclusions come from a qualitative assessment of the data based on the `growth_plate_reader_exploration.ipynb` file.

+The data follows the exact opposite trend.
+It is very possible that the plate was inverted and in reality the cells are behaving as expected, but because of the lack of other way to check for this, the data is then useless.